How does this medication work? What will it do for me?

 This medication belongs to the family of medications known as vaccines.
-It is used to prevent certain diseases caused by infection with human papillomavirus (HPV; types 6, 11, 16, 18, 31, 33, 45, 52, and 58) for girls and women 9 to 45 years of age.
+It is used to prevent certain diseases caused by infection with human papillomavirus (HPV; types 6, 11, 16, 18, 31, 33, 45, 52, and 58) for individuals 9 to 45 years of age.
 These diseases include genital warts, cervical cancer, vaginal, vulvar, and anal cancers, and certain abnormal growths in the vagina, vulva, and cervix that may lead to cancer.
-This vaccine is also used to protect girls and women 9 to 26 years of age against anal cancer caused by HPV types 16, 18, 31, 33, 45, 52, and 58.

 The HPV vaccine works by helping the immune system prevent HPV infection.